-Manage your time and work efficiently, be highly self-disciplined and take pride in all areas.
-Be highly supportive of others with their learning and work effectively with your peers.
-Be equipped and ready to learn in all lessons.
-Use your initiative in a range of situations, and be independent in learning.
-Consistently aim high showing an excellent level of effort, working beyond expectations.
-Always demonstrate excellent effort in all home learning tasks set.
-Effort Level 5 Take responsibility for your work, you are well organised and take pride in presentation.
-Be supportive of others with their learning and work well with peers.
-Be consistently equipped and ready to learn in all lessons.
-Willingly do all that is asked of you, and sometimes more.
-Consistently demonstrate a good level of effort across all lessons.
-Frequently demonstrate good effort in all home learning tasks set.
-Effort Level 4 Show greater bravery when faced with new challenges and situations.
-Improve time on tasks, be more organised and show greater pride in work.
-Be more supportive of others with their learning and work better with peers.
-Be more consistent in being equipped and ready to learn in all lessons.
-Should aim to do more than the minimum that is asked of you.
-Improve your approach and consistency of effort across all lessons.
-Improve the consistency of effort shown in home learning.
-Effort Level 3 Time spent on tasks is variable and the presentation of work is inconsistent.
-Rarely supportive of others with their learning and works inconsistently with peers.
-Not always equipped and ready to learn in lessons.
-Little evidence of self-motivation and too much reliance on the teacher.
-Effort in learning is inconsistent resulting in minimal progress made.
-The standard of home learning is below the minimum required.
-Effort Level 2 Shows no bravery when faced with new challenges and situations.
-Spends a poor amount of time on tasks, Lacks equipment and readiness to learn in lessons.
-Takes no responsibility for own learning Effort L or behaviour.
+- Show great bravery when faced with new challenges and situations - Manage their time, work efficiently, be highly self-disciplined and take pride in all areas - Be highly supportive of others with their learning and work effectively with their peers - Be equipped and ready to learn in all lessons. - Use their initiative in a range of situations, and be independent in learning - Consistently aim high showing an excellent level of effort, working beyond expectations - Always demonstrate excellent effort in all home learning tasks. - Take responsibility for their work, they are well organised and take pride in presentation - Be supportive of others with their learning and work well with peers - Be consistently equipped and ready to learn in all lessons - Willingly do all that is asked of them, and sometimes more.

+- Consistently demonstrate a good level of effort across all lessons - Frequently demonstrate good effort in all home learning tasks.

+- Show greater bravery when faced with new challenges and situations - Improve time on tasks, be more organised and show greater pride in their work - Be more supportive of others with their learning and work better with peers. - Be more consistent in being equipped and ready to learn in all lessons - Should aim to do more than the minimum that is asked of them - Improve your approach and consistency of effort across all lessons - Improve the consistency of effort shown in home learning. - Time spent on tasks is variable and the presentation of work is inconsistent - Rarely supportive of others with their learning and works inconsistently with peers - Not always equipped and ready to learn in lessons - Little evidence of self-motivation and too much reliance on the teacher. - Effort in learning is inconsistent resulting in minimal progress made - The standard of home learning is below the minimum required.

-- Spends a poor amount of time on tasks taking no pride in your work. - Is unsupportive of others with their learning and works ineffectively with peers. - Effort in lessons is a cause for concern.
+- Spends a poor amount of time on tasks, taking no pride in their work - Is unsupportive of others with their learning and works ineffectively with peers - Lacks equipment and readiness to learn in lessons - Takes no responsibility for their learning or behaviour.